Winipedia/pyrig/docs/cli/commands/init.md

 ### 3. Creating Priority Config Files

+Some config files need to exist before others and before some specific processes can run.
+So they are created with a priority system.
 Creates essential config files with `get_priority() > 0`, grouped by priority:

 - **Priority 30**: `LICENSE` - Must exist before pyproject.toml for license